ayoitshasya/task-management-system/README.md

 7. Backend creates a parent task + linked subtask documents in MongoDB, all tagged `ai_generated: true` and linked via `parent_task`

 ### Model used
-`gemini-2.0-flash` — Google's latest fast, free-tier model.
-15 requests/minute on the free plan.
+`llama-3.3-70b-versatile` via Groq — fast, free, 14,400 requests/day on the free plan.

 ---